Follow Our Step-By-Step Guide & Get Your First Dunk In Just Weeks

 Once you dunk a basketball you’ll probably want to dunk every chance you can to show off those vertical skills, but keep in mind a few things to avoid hurting yourself along the way.

-● Protect your knees and ankles.
 No matter your height it’s important to jump and land the right way.
 Stay under control and land properly.
 It’s not worth dunking if you’re going to get hurt when you land incorrectly and end your season.
-Related> Best Knee Guards, Best Ankle Guards
+Learn how to strengthen your knees for basketball.

 Being able to dunk will undoubtedly take time, but if you put in the work, you will get there and maybe one day you’ll dunk like the superstars.